We have been alluding to the topic of this lesson for a while now. The

 In the first example, the first term 1 == 1

-, as does the second term.
+evaluates to True, as does the second term.

-As such, we have the conditional expression True and True
+As such, we have the conditional expression True and True.

 In the second example, the first term a == b

-, however the second term,
+evaluates to True, however the second term,

-a == c
+a == c evaluates to False.
+As such,

-we have the conditional expression True and False
+we have the conditional expression True and False.

-operator may also be written as |
+or, |The bitwise or operator may also be written as |,

-and same as the and
+and same as the and operator, the or way is more common.

 However, unlike

-operator, the bitwise or
+the bitwise and operator, the bitwise or operator will

-Only when both sides are False
+Only when both sides are False will it evaluate to False.

 Let's look at the four possible combinations of

-True
+True and False.

 Let's look at the same conditional expressions as before, but this time

-connect them with the or
+connect them with the or operator.

 With the first example, both conditional expressions are still

-As such, when connected via the or
+As such, when connected via the or operator we have

-True or True
+True or True.

 Similarly, in the second example, we have the conditional expression

-True or False
+True or False.

-The bitwise XOR operator is written as ^
+^The bitwise XOR operator is written as ^.

 This is a less common operator, however it is useful in certain situations.